Why should we worry about Anopheles stephensi in Africa?Thursday 20 August 2020

 There are signs that an Indian mosquito called Anopheles stephensi, is invading Africa.

 Is Malaria a risk factor for COVID-19?
 New LSHTM project aims to find outThursday 20 August 2020

-Pioneering use of mediation analysis to understand the benefits of intermittent preventive malaria treatment in pregnancyThursday 18 June 2020
+Pioneering use of analysis to understand the benefits of intermittent preventive malaria treatment in pregnancyThursday 18 June 2020

 Malaria can have devastating consequences for the mother resulting in babies being born with a low birthweight, which makes them vulnerable during the first year of life.